giantswarm/releases/capa/v27.1.0/README.md

 # :zap: Giant Swarm Release v27.1.0 for CAPA :zap:

-This release updates the apps and components, keeping them up to date with the latest v26 release.
+This release updates the apps and components, keeping them up to date with the latest v25 and v26 releases.
 It also brings improvements for the container registry usage.

 ## Change details compared to CAPA 27.0.0